baskaufs/guid-o-matic/README.md

 - it was hard-coded to use a specific version of the [Darwin Core](http://rs.tdwg.org/dwc/terms/) and [Darwin-SW](https://github.com/darwin-sw/dsw) vocabularies
 - other stuff that I can't remember

 Version 1.1 also was written in an old version of Visual Basic, which had the advantage that it could run as an executable, but had the disadvantage that you couldn't hack it unless you had a copy of Visual Basic and knew how to use it.
-Even I don't have a functioning copy of that version of Visual Basic, so I can't look at the source code any more.
-But it doesn't really matter because I don't advise that anyone try to mess with it anyway.
+Even I don't have a functioning copy of that version of Visual Basic any more, so I can't even look at the source code now.
+But it doesn't really matter because I don't advise that anyone try to mess with version 1.1 anyway.
 I'm only posting it here for historical reasons (and so that you can try running it to see the great squid graphic on the UI!).

 ## What does Guid-O-Matic 2 do?
 Version 2 is intended to be as general as is practical considering that the source data are being pulled from a CSV file.
 It: